flowchart TB

 | Game theory | Pricing, bidding, strategic interaction |

 The contingency approach asks the most useful single question in management: under what conditions does this work?
-It refuses to issue universal prescriptions.

 | Study | Year | Independent variable | Finding |